marklogic/flux/docs/export/export-rows.md

 ### Exporting to a table

-Once you have installed your database's JDBC driver and determined your JDBC connection details, you can use `export_jdbc` to export all rows matching an Optic query to a table in the external database.
+Once you have installed your database's JDBC driver and determined your JDBC connection details, you can use `export-jdbc` to export all rows matching an Optic query to a table in the external database.
 The following shows a notional example of doing so:

 ```
-./bin/nt export_jdbc --connectionString user:password@localhost:8000 \
+./bin/nt export-jdbc --connectionString user:password@localhost:8000 \
   --query "op.fromView('example', 'employee', '')" \
   --jdbcUrl "jdbc:postgresql://localhost/example?user=postgres&password=postgres" \
   --jdbcDriver "org.postgresql.Driver" \